 Hamas says it has agreed to parts of the Gaza peace proposal outlined by President Trump

-Hamas said Friday it has agreed to parts of the ceasefire and hostage release deal that President Trump outlined earlier this week.
+Hamas said Friday it has agreed to parts of the ceasefire and hostage release deal that President Trump outlined earlier this week, but suggested portions of the deal should be subject to negotiation.

 A source familiar with the talks told CBS News that Hamas is ready to enter further negotiations.
 A U.S. official told CBS News the United States views Hamas' response as positive, though there are details that still need to be hammered out, such as the decommissioning of weapons, which may begin as soon as next week.